 The Turkish phone manufacturer General Mobile introduced at the Mobile World Congress the GM6 Android One phone with selfie display flash and front-mounted fingerprint sensor.
 Android One line of low-cost devices have their hardware and software created by Google, and their operating system that is similar to stock Android is managed, maintained and updated by Google.
-Android One devices disallow phone makers to add additional user interfaces over the home OS.
+Android One devices disallow phone makers to add additional user interfaces over the home OS (update: Android Go phones replace the Android One initiative for a slimmed down Android OS on entry-level mobiles.
+Android One devices are now of all ranges and specs and the offer an alternative of phones that run pure Android).

 The General Mobile GM6 phone features a plastic body design with an HD 720p display protected by the 4th generation of Corning Gorilla Glass and runs the 1.5GHz quad-core MediaTek MT6737 chipset.
 It has 3GB of RAM, 32GB onboard memory and runs Android 7.0 Nougat.